McKim Marriott: India Experience

-Marriott has studied villagers and urbanites of Asia and professionals of Asia, including Japan.
+Alongside contributions to Social Anthropology in India, Marriott made contributions to the Anthropology of Religion and Secularism in India, with his research into Hinduism and caste highliting the need to utilise indigenous philosophical systems to accurately understand and explain social facts, emphasising that "the study of Indian thought could not be studied with non-Indian categories".
+Marriott studied villagers and urbanites of Asia and professionals of Asia, including Japan, Thailand, and other Asian states.
 He criticized Western categories which often present obstacles to understanding peoples, and he elaborated alternative models for studying differing cultural realities.